 Overall, outsourcing your warehouse can be a good fit for most businesses.
 It can save you time and can save your money as opposed to running your own.
 A warehousing facility allows you to hire fewer staff.
 Plus, you will always have a warehouse that is always the right size, with no wasted space.
 You will never be paying for more space than you need, nor will you need to move to a bigger facility and waste money on moving costs.
 If the pros outweigh the cons for you, make sure to choose a qualified warehousing company that will work with your company’s needs.

 Are you considering the costs and benefits of outsourcing fulfillment services versus keeping your fulfillment operations in house?
 We’ve compiled a simple graphic to help you navigate some of the most important decisions to make during this analysis.
-From the considerations a small start up should keep in mind to the most commonly overlooked components of a detailed analysis, we hope this tool will provide you with the top things to keep in mind in order to make the best decision for your company.
+From the considerations a small start up should keep in mind to the most commonly overlooked components of a detailed analysis, we hope this tool will provide you with the top things to keep in mind in order to make the best decision for your company and adequately compare the pros and cons of third party logistics.

 I want to say thank you for your help in finding a warehouse so quickly.
 Your service was amazing.
 I received replies the same day and have selected a company that will work well for us.
 I definitely recommend your services.